 Some of our products are still in early stages of development and are prone to the risks of failure inherent in medical device product development.
-If required by the FDA, we may be required to undertake significant clinical trials to demonstrate to the FDA that our medical devices are safe and effective for their intended uses.
+For any Class III devices, we will likely be required to undertake significant clinical trials to demonstrate to the FDA that our devices are safe and effective for their intended uses.
 We may also be required to undertake clinical trials by non-U.S. regulatory agencies.
 Clinical trials are expensive and uncertain processes that may take years to complete.
 Failure can occur at any point in the process, and early positive results do not ensure that the entire clinical trial will be successful.
+Products in clinical trials may fail to show desired efficacy and safety traits despite early promising results.
+A number of companies in the medical device industry have suffered significant setbacks in advanced clinical trials, even after obtaining promising results at earlier points.